eastskykang/machine-learning-project/README.rst

 For this reason, we have included sumatra_ in the framework.
 It allows you to track, organize and search your experiments.

-Ok, know we understand the code and the experiment setup.
+Ok, now we understand the code and the experiment setup.
 So let's run their code!

 *ImportError: No module named fancymodule*